swhan91/enhancements/keps/sig-node/0035-20190130-topology-manager.md

         memory: 5Gbi
         nvidia.com/gpu: 4
 ```
-_Listing: Extend a topology field in pod spec._
+_Listing: Extended pod spec with a topology field._

 The behavior of Topology Manager for each policy is described in the below section:
 - **none (default)**: Kubelet does not consult Topology Manager for placement decisions.
 - **best-effort**: Topology Manager will provide the preferred allocation for the container based on the hints provided by the Hint Providers.
 If an undesirable allocation is determined, the pod will be admitted with this undesirable allocation.
 - **restricted**: Topology Manager will provide the preferred allocation for the container based on the hints provided by the Hint Providers.
 If an undesirable allocation is determined, the pod will be rejected.
 This will result in the pod being in a `Terminated` state, with a pod admission failure.
 - **single-numa-node**: Topology manager will enforce an allocation of all resources on a single NUMA Node.
 If such an allocation is not possible, the pod will be rejected.
 This will result in the pod being in a `Terminated` state, with a pod admission failure.
-- **pod-level-single-numa-node**: Topology manager will enforce an allocation of all container's resources in the pod on a same NUMA Node.
+- **pod-level-single-numa-node**: Topology manager will enforce an allocation of all containers in the pod (thus their resources) on the same NUMA Node.
 If such an allocation is not possible, the pod will be rejected.
 This will result in the pod being in a `Terminated` state, with a pod admission failure.

 #### Computing Preferred Affinity